Characters of the Dead or Alive series: Hayate/Ein

 In the live-action film DOA: Dead or Alive, Hayate is captured by DOATEC after winning that year's DOA competition rather than being captured by DOATEC in his home village.
 He is meant to test Donovan's newest invention rather than being tested on Project Epsilon and is the reason for Kasumi's entrance in the tournament, much like the first game.
 Donovan states that Hayate is stronger than Kasumi and that he has a "perfect blend of skill, timing and strength."
 Hayate and Ayane are also shown as lovers rather than half-siblings.
 The fighting style he used was eagle claw.

 While have yet physically appearing in a modern-era Ninja Gaiden game, he is mentioned in Ninja Gaiden 3.
 Overhearing Hayabusa was cursed by the Regent of the Mask (a brainwashed Theodore Higgins) into having sword merge with his right arm and slowly hurt him, Hayate sent Ayane to lend his signature sword, Jinrai-Maru to be used by their friend throughout the third entry of modern-era Ninja Gaiden game's chapters.

-Helena Douglas

-Noelle d'Arda cosplaying Helena at the C2E2 2014.